 our services and programs

-specialty services and programs for children with developmental disabilities
+specialty services and programs for children with developmental delays

-Dayton Children’s offers a number of services and programs for children with developmental disabilities.
+Dayton Children’s offers a number of services and programs for children with developmental delays.

 developmental diagnostic/follow-up clinic

 Sometimes, children lag behind others when it comes to reaching a developmental milestone.
 They might learn how to walk a little later or have fewer words than other children of the same age.
 This is not always cause for concern.
 But if your child is consistently “behind schedule” in meeting developmental milestones, or delayed in more than one area, it may be time to make an appointment with a specialist at Dayton Children’s.
 We offer a comprehensive evaluation and can assist you in finding early treatment that can make a difference in your child’s life.
 These services are available for children from birth through four years old (up to your child’s fifth birthday).

 We do not provide comprehensive evaluations for children older than five who have not been diagnosed with a developmental delay.
 But we may be able to suggest a referral to a provider who can—please call us for more information.

 autism diagnostic clinic